We've lowered prices on our top-selling memberships | Join Now

 whoop app strain screen

-WHOOP Calculates Your strain for the entire day, and for specific periods of exercise or activity.
+WHOOP calculates your strain for the entire day, and for specific periods of exercise or activity.
+Learn More: FAQs About WHOOP Strain

 Activity Strain vs. Day Strain

+When WHOOP notices a spike in heart rate and movement for a sustained period of time, it will automatically detect your activity or workout and give you a strain value for it (you can also add other activities manually and see their strain).
 Your total day strain provides you with additional insight into the cardiovascular load your body takes on outside of exercise.
 For example, a presentation at work or a busy afternoon with the kids might raise your day strain above average, even on a day you don’t work out.

 activity strain vs day strain

 WHOOP detects your workouts and tells you how strenuous they are.
-YOUR Day strain is not the sum of your activities.
+Your day strain is not the sum of your activities.

+If you have multiple workouts in a day, the strain of your activities does not add up to your total day strain.
+The WHOOP strain algorithm is logarithmic, meaning the higher your strain gets the harder it becomes to build more.
 As illustrated by the top graphic above, it is much easier to go from a 0 to 10 strain than it is to go from a 10 to 20.
 Hypothetically, running a marathon might lift your day strain to 20.4 or 20.5, but then running a second one that day could only increase it to 20.6 or 20.7.
+Learn More: The Science of Strain with Dr. Andy Walshe Podcast

 What is a “normal” amount of strain?